 It was, however, the 2007 Woodstock Film Festival in October that I remember watching Melissa at a social networking event where I noticed her intensity, her serious face to face conversations with individuals, huddled over drinks, talking strategy for the making of a film that could have a major impact on audiences and critics alike.

 It was impressive to see the team at Lake Placid for a Q&A after the screening.
 Later, I asked to do a podcast with Melissa and did so at her home in Stone Ridge, NY.
 I was already a Melissa Leo fan since the television series, Homicide: Life on the Street.
 It was during my years living in the Washington, DC area, the series was set in Baltimore, a tough area at the time.
 Her role as Detective Sergeant Kay Howard was my hero.
-She was a tough cookie, no make up, no nonsense, worked hard, knew her stuff, acted decisively and was respected by rank and file members of the police force.
+She was a tough cookie, no make-up, no-nonsense, worked hard, knew her stuff, acted decisively, and was respected by the rank and file members of the police force.

 We talked about her boldness in taking such character roles.
 Seemingly written exclusively for her or because she makes the character so much her own?
 I believe she draws upon hellish ordeals that reflect the character’s angst and recourse.
 Powerfully intuitive as an actor.
 It wasn’t long after her performance in Frozen River, there came focus of public and media attention earning her several nominations and awards, including an Academy Award nomination for Best Actress.
 Whew.